prodimator/adidas_cart/README.md

 I also ran into more 403 errors when the app is running in the deployed environment.
 The Product API will now return a 403 whenever I try to hit it, and just as before, the Basket API will return a 403 as well.
 I'm all out of ideas on that 403 issue...

+All that said, run it locally for the best experience.

 ## How to use

 ### Installation and running the app locally